Radar-UCU/radar/README.md

 - Iryna Kostyshyn
 - Victoria Yuzkiv

-Links in the collaborators tab.
+Links in the collaborators tab